London Design Festival 2021: explore the city through design

-London Design Festival 2021 (until 26 September) features a rich programme of events and installations across the city, with projects including a mixed reality installation at the V&A by Sou Fujimoto, a sculpture celebrating beehives by Arthur Mamou-mami, and a central London streetscape by Yinka Ilori.
+London Design Festival 2021 (until 26 September) features a rich programme of events and installations across the city, with projects including a mixed reality installation at the V&A by Sou Fujimoto, a sculpture celebrating beehives by Arthur Mamou-Mani, and a central London streetscape by Yinka Ilori.
 Wallpaper’s guide to specially curated exhibitions and what’s on in each Design District across London

 London Design Festival 2021 is now on across London (until 26 September 2021), with a new programme of outdoor installations, exhibitions and events throughout the city.
 The 2021 programme brings art and design interventions to the city’s landmarks, neighbourhoods and cultural institutions in collaboration with local and international creatives.